tmeadon/meadon.me/blog/content/posts/automating-azure-function-https-client-certs.md

 The first challenge is to get the public key certificates that we wish to upload into our Function App and to do this we have a couple of options:

-1. Download the certificates manually (using a web browser for instance), store them somewhere safe (e.g. Azure Key Vault) and then download them when we want to run this process
+1. Download the certificates from the service(s) manually (using a web browser for instance), store them somewhere safe (e.g. Azure Key Vault) and then download them from there at runtime
-2. Download the certificates from the service(s) directly at runtime by establishing an HTTPS connection to them
+2. Download the certificates from the service(s) directly at runtime by establishing an HTTPS connection to them in code

 Whilst option 2 is probably a bit trickier to achieve, it has the following benefits: we don't have to maintain our copy of the certificates (and keep an eye on whether their still relevant or not), and scaling to multiple services requires minimal effort.

-I couldn't find a PowerShell native way to connect to a given web server and read it's HTTPS certificate, so I turned to the `System.Net.Security` .NET namespace - specifically the `TcpClient` and `SslStream` classes.
+I couldn't find a PowerShell native way to connect to a given web server and read it's HTTPS certificate, so I turned to the `System.Net.Security` .NET namespace - specifically the `TcpClient` and `SslStream` classes (the ability to do this is one of the many great things about PowerShell :smiley:):

 ```PowerShell
 $hostname = "enter_hostname"